 The Multifunction Display, located above the center console, depicts navigation, terrain, lightning, traffic data, NAV/COM frequencies, and annunciation information.
 All engine data is displayed on a dedicated ENGINE page.
-When the ENGINE page is not shown, all essential engine information is shown on an Engine Strip at the edge of the display.
+When the ENGINE page is not shown, all essential engine information is shown on an engine strip at the edge of the display.

 Redundant power sources provide 28 VDC for MFD operation.
-Power is supplied through the 5-amp MFD 1 circuit breaker on the MAIN BUS

-3 and the 5-amp MFD 2 circuit breaker on MAIN BUS 1.
+Power is supplied through the 5-amp MFD A circuit breaker on MAIN BUS 3 and the 5-amp MFD B circuit breaker on MAIN BUS 1.
 Either circuit is capable of powering the MFD.
 System start-up is automatic once power is applied.
 Power-on default brightness is determined by ambient lighting and is user adjustable.

-GCU 478 Flight Management System Keyboard
+GCU 479 Flight Management System Keyboard

-The Flight Management System Keyboard is found on the upper section of the center console and is the primary interface for avionics system data entry, PFD/MFD operation, NAV/COM tuning, and heading, course and altitude selection.
+The Flight Management System Keyboard is found on the upper section of the center console and is the primary interface for avionics system data entry, PFD/MFD operation, NAV/COM tuning, and course selection.